Social media campaign ‘Downtown Faces Forward’ highlighting local businesses and owners

 Broadway and Main streets and avenues, around the bends of the Fox River, and throughout the New North.
 It’s these faces and their places that make us, us.”

-O’Connor Connective have partnered with local photographers to feature the faces of local business owners and their fortitude during the COVID-19 challenge.
-Event organizers say featuring such a campaign at a time like this allows for an enhanced opportunity to educate, inform and entice others to choose local and visit when the time is right again.
+O’Connor Connective has partnered with local photographers to feature the faces of local business owners and their fortitude during the COVID-19 challenge.
+Event organizers say featuring such a campaign at a time like this allows for an enhanced opportunity to educate, inform, and entice others to choose local and visit when the time is right again.

 Joining Downtown Green Bay, Inc. and Olde Main Street, Inc. as supporters of the Downtown Faces